Indian Oil Corporation Ltd logo

 Which sector does Indian Oil Corporation Ltd belong to?

-Indian Oil Corporation Ltd operates in the Energy sector within the Petroleum Products industry.
+Indian Oil Corporation Ltd operates in the Petroleum Products sector within the Refineries & Marketing industry.
 Sector classification helps investors compare companies affected by similar economic conditions and regulatory changes.

 What is the PE ratio of Indian Oil Corporation Ltd?